 - Iron-on Transfer Station!
 We will have FREE t-shirts for kids.
 Adult t-shirts for a $5 donation.

 - Exhibits on commuting safely, local bike events and programs, and bike art

 - Parade starts at 11:30am, staging at Heritage Square near the alleyway.

 We highly encourage bike floats, bike trains, bikes of all shapes & sizes and costumes.
 C’mon Flagstaff you love to dress up!

 Kick-off Commuter Ride from City Hall through town back to City Hall — starting at 7am.
 Ride will start at 7:15.
-Plus a FREE hot breakfast & coffee before the ride provided by Bigfoot BBQ.
+Plus a FREE hot breakfast & coffee before the ride will be provided.

 Come join local elected leaders, officials, your friends and neighbors for a short “commuter” ride through downtown to finish at City Hall for a free breakfast.
 A group of cyclists sharing the roads make a statement.
 A brick for display in Heritage Square will be given to community members that has gone above and beyond the call of duty for cycling in Flagstaff.